The Succulent Plant Page goes to Families of Succulent Plants goes to

 Nolina texana

-Nolina texana is a very similar species to Nolina erumpens but slightly smaller with narrower leaves, found from central Texas into Arizona and Southwards into Mexico.
+is a very similar species to Nolina erumpens but slightly smaller with narrower leaves, found from central Texas into Arizona and Southwards into Mexico.
 The inflorescence is produced down among the leaves instead of rising above it.
 Unfortunately, plant size depends much on the local environment.

-Left: This small plant with narrower leaves than Nolina erumpens could be interpreted as Nolina texana.
+Left: This small succulent plant with narrower leaves than Nolina erumpens could be interpreted as Nolina texana.
 It was growing at a lower altitude in the "Green Gulch" of the Chisos Mountains, Big Bend National Park, Texas.

 Left: Nolina texana